 Best Neighborhoods in Oakland

 Living in Oakland California has a lot of advantages.
-These includes a vibrant startup scene, welcoming weather, an array of shopping, and more.
-For people who are engaged in entrepreneurial enterprises yet want relaxed, green, and comfortable spaces, living in downtown Oakland is an ideal way to create a living experience that’s unique yet budget-friendly.
+These include access to startup opportunities, a Mediterranean climate, and a booming art scene.
+For people who want to get after it professionally but still want access to relaxed, green, and comfortable spaces, living in downtown Oakland is an ideal way to live a balanced, budget-friendly lifestyle.

-There are several large natural spaces in Oakland.
-With easy access via public transit, you can enjoy some amazing examples of natural beauty and destress in gorgeous surroundings.
-These include:
+Oakland is well known for its abundant natural areas and nature preserves.
+With easy access via public transit, you can enjoy natural beauty and de-stress in green surroundings.
+Favorites include:

 Better Weather

-Oakland has superior levels for air cleanliness and quality due to its position in the East Bay.
-The temperatures are in the 60s and 70s year-round, with predictable sunny weather the norm.
+Oakland has excellent air cleanliness and quality due to its position in the East Bay.
+The temperatures are in the 60s and 70s year-round, with about 260 days of sunshine every year.
+You can expect warm summers and mild winters, as well as far less of the fog and temperature changes that San Francisco is known for across the bay.

 A Vibrant Startup Scene